jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Varrick.md

 Does not drink alcohol.

 ## Relationships
-- [[Sarah Stoneheart]], his ex-wife, was angry at him after learning about his pact the The Circle of Ruin and Thistle that altered her memories
+- [[Sarah Stoneheart]], his ex-wife, was angry at him after learning about his pact the The Circle of Ruin and Thistle that altered her memories but has since reconciled and have become openly romantic with each other.
 	- Varrick started forming a relationship with Natasha who realized he was her dad; she tends to be adventurous but a little reckless
 	- Began following The [[Raven Queen]] after his son Atlas was present during his resurrection
 - [[Barrel Back Bill]] and him appear to have a close friendship; when Ottoluke asked for final messages if the group died in battle, Varrick told Ottoluke to tell Barrel Back Bill that his is, "a cool guy"